 Mbozi Nursery School

-Every Monday through Friday, children, ages 3-5, meet at a rented facility in the city of Vwawa, where they receive instruction, plenty of love, and porridge.
+Every Monday through Friday, children, ages 3-5, meet at the school located in the city of Vwawa, where they receive instruction, plenty of love, and porridge.
 This school is entirely self-sustaining.
-Tuition from non-orphans pays for facility rental and for the care and education of the orphans who attend.
+Tuition from non-orphans pays for school operations and for the care and education of the orphans who attend.
 Books and school materials are provided for the school library to increase the quality of education.

 Chimbuya Nursery School